South Carolina’s lieutenant governor contracts COVID-19

 COLUMBIA, S.C.
 (AP) — South Carolina Lt.
-Gov. Pamela Evette was diagnosed with COVID-19 on Friday, but is recovering in isolation with her family at home, officials said.
+Gov. Pamela Evette was diagnosed with COVID-19 on Friday and is recovering in isolation with her family at home, officials said.

 Evette had a sore throat and headache Thursday and was tested for the virus.
 She has stayed at her family’s home near Greenville since noting the symptoms, said Brian Symmes, the spokesman for Gov. Henry McMaster.